XihangYU630/llm_scene_understanding_gptj/README.md

 - Some other utility functions and scripts are included as well, such as `compute_cooccurrencies.py`, which generates co-occurrency matrices (i.e. counting frequencies of room-object pairs)

 # Notice
 BERT-finetuning code is located in branch `BERT-Classifier`, which has a separate README file on how to generate data and fine-tune the whole BERT-based classifier.
-Environment for `BERT-Classifier` is the same requirements above.
+Environment requirements for `BERT-Classifier` is the same as above.